Midlothian, Texas: Economy

 Prior to 1929 and the Great Depression, a number of businesses flourished in the city.
 The two largest business enterprises centered around cotton and cattle-raising.
 The region was transformed in later years by the arrival of the cement industry.
 Midlothian became a prime area for cement quarrying due to the Austin Chalk Escarpment, a unique geological formation that runs north–south through the city.
 Three of the top-10 largest cement factories in the United States operate in the city: TXI (formerly Texas Industries), Holcim, and Ash Grove.
 Gerdau Ameristeel, formerly Chaparral Steel, a large steel factory, is adjacent to TXI's cement plant.

 A large industrial park, Railport, is located along U.S. 67 on the southwestern side of the city.
 Railport is home to several distribution facilities including Target and QuikTrip.

-The north side of the city is host to MidTexas International Center's Auto Park, a large automobile distribution and processing center; and Texas Central Business Lines, a rail transload facility.
+The northern side of the city is host to MidTexas International Center's Auto Park, a large automobile distribution and processing center; and Texas Central Business Lines, a rail transload facility.

 Top employers

-According to Midlothian's 2010 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Midlothian's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Education

 Primary and secondary education

-Primary and secondary education for the community is provided by the Midlothian Independent School District (MISD), which encompasses an area around 112 sqmi.
+Primary and secondary education in the majority of the municipality is provided by the Midlothian Independent School District (MISD), which encompasses an area around 112 sqmi.
 MISD conducts programs for kindergarten through grade 12 and employs roughly 850 employees.
 MISD has nine school campuses (six are elementary schools with grades K–5) with 461 teachers and an enrollment of 7,564 for the 2012–2013 school year.
 The student-to-teacher ratio is 16 to 1.

 MISD students have historically excelled in a number of extracurricular activities.
 At Midlothian High School, called the "Panthers", students have been awarded numerous times in agricultural problem-solvers competitions, and high-quality music organizations.
 The Midlothian High School baseball, soccer, and softball teams are often seen in the 5A playoff bracket.
 A $14,000,000 multipurpose athletic stadium was constructed in 2006.
-The second high school is Midlothian Heritage High School, as they compete in 4A for sports and extracurricular activities.
-They will be moved up to 5A for the 2022-2023 school year.
+The second high school, opened in 2014, is Midlothian Heritage High School, and the "Jaguars" compete in 5A sports and extracurricular activities as of the 2022-2023 school year.

 Midlothian had two National Merit finalists in 2006, 2007, and 2008.

+Some parts of the city extend into the Waxahachie Independent School District, which operates Waxahachie High School.